-- A designated supervisor who works full time will provide daily supervision and guidance to the VISTA member.
+- A designated supervisor who works full-time will supervise, mentor, and coach the VISTA member.
 Approval may be granted for a part-time supervisor as long as the organization has other full-time employees.
-This person must be available for frequent communication and to meet with the VISTA regularly to discuss projects, goals and activities.
+This person must be available for frequent communication and to meet with the VISTA regularly to discuss projects, goals, and activities.

 - A comfortable and safe work environment, including reasonable office space, use of a computer and phone, and e-mail access comparable to that of paid staff.

 - Meaningful work for the VISTA member written out in a full Project Plan that will be mutually agreed to by the host site, VISTA member, MCN, and CNCS.